Error-331/code_tests/docs/bible/quotes.md

 ...If we see a problem with a brother or sister in Christ, we should handle it with much prayer, with gentleness, and in a spirit of love...

 ...We are very dirty pots, and looking for spots on black kettles shouldn't be our business...

+#### The Nature of Repentance

+*"Woe to you, Chorazin!
+Woe to you, Bethsaida!
+For if the mighty works which were done in you had been done in Tyre and Sidon, they would have repented long ago in sackcloth and ashes."*

+**(Matthew 11:21)**

+...Repentance is a hatred of sin; it is a turning from sin and a determination in the strength of God to forsake it...
+(Charles Spurgeon)